Database Explained | Definition, Evolution, and Modern Uses

 - Healthcare Records: Hospitals and clinics use databases to store patient medical histories, prescriptions, and treatment records.

-There are five main components of the database in DBMS like:
+There are five main components of the database in DBMS:

 - Data: The information stored in the database, such as names, numbers, or documents, is organized in a structured way.